Installation and first impressions

 This write-up is very preliminary.
 I have shop-tested and taken it for a single, 16 mile ride so far.
 But the initial results are very promising.

-• It does pair with a Garmin 1030 plus as a generic electronic shifter.
+- It does pair with a Garmin 1030 Plus and a Garmin 1040 as a generic electronic shifter.
 It will display gearing but does not appear to get recorded to the fit file.
-More research needed.
-A was also able to pair it with a Karoo II but haven't run it yet.
+More research is needed.
+I was also able to pair it with a Karoo II but haven't run it yet.
+It is there, see 11/8/24 update

-• It does throw a low battery error on startup on the Garmin.
+- It does throw a low battery error on startup on the Garmin.
 Checking in the LTWOO app showed 86%.
 I assume it is simply not sending valid data.
+See 11/8/24 update

-• Shifting in the real world had low latency, quick to complete and almost perfect.
+- Shifting in the real world had low latency, was quick to complete, and was almost perfect.
 I had one 'skip' one time.
 Might have been a glitch.
 Might have been a gear where I need to micro adjust.
 A very nice experience that compares well to the SRAM AXS setup.
-(I don't have Di2 experience for comparison)
+(I don't have Di2 experience for comparison) See 11/8/24 update

-• Braking performance feels good.
+- Braking performance feels good.
 Lever feel and modulation seems good.
 But I don't have experience with long descents or steep hills yet.
 Compatibility with the Shimano RS785 is very good and a good option if you need post mount.
+(See 11/8/24 update)

 What am I going to be keeping an eye on?